Writing Assessment

 ✏️ 1.
 Word Level Writing

 - First, I assess a student’s ability to spell at the word level.
-This includes their ability to spell regular phoneme-grapheme correspondences, which are divided into the 6 syllable types (closed, open, silent e, r-controlled, vowel team, stable final), and irregular or “heart” words (some part of the word has to be “learned by heart”).
+This includes their ability to spell regular phoneme-grapheme correspondences and irregular or “heart” words (some part of the word has to be “learned by heart”).

-- I only include words that are appropriate for the student to know based on their grade.
-According to Wiley Blevins in A Fresh Look at Phonics, here are reasonable phonics expectations by grade:
+- According to Wiley Blevins in A Fresh Look at Phonics, here are reasonable phonics expectations (mainly categorized by syllable types) by grade:

-• Grade 1: consonant blends, digraphs, silent e, open, vowel teams, r-controlled
+Grade 1: consonant clusters, digraphs, silent e, open, vowel teams, r-controlled

 ✏️ 2.
 Sentence Level Writing